AlaskaAirlines/auro-flightline/demo/dotCompliance.md

 ## Flight with a stopover and a layover (ADKSEA)

-The following illustrates flight with a stopover and a layover, for example, ADK to SEA.
+The following illustrates a flight with a stopover and a layover, for example, ADK to SEA.

 <div class="exampleWrapper">